 A Guide to Ice Cream Banana Trees

 The ice cream banana tree is one of more than 1,000 types of banana trees in the world.
-Its bananas have a creamy texture and vanilla custard taste that make them a sweeter alternative to the typical banana you would buy at your local grocery store.
+Its bananas have a creamy texture and vanilla custard taste, making them a sweeter alternative to the typical banana you would buy at your local grocery store.

 No matter where you live in the United States, you can grow an ice cream banana tree outside in your yard or garden or in a large pot inside your home.
-Keep reading to learn how to grow and maintain an ice cream banana tree and where to buy one.
+Keep reading our guide to learn how to grow and maintain an ice cream banana tree.

 Ice Cream Banana Tree Overview